dltxio/dev-ops/README.md

 1. Install the Digital Ocean Deploy Bot Private Key into your `~/.ssh` directory on your computer (found in BitWarden)
 2. SSH onto the VM
 3. `git clone https://github.com/dltxio/dev-ops.git && cd dev-ops && ./install.sh`
+4. Depending on pm2 or docker preference run `./pm2/install.sh` or `./docker/install.sh` respectively

 ## Deploy Bot SSH to your GitHub repository
 Allows GitHub actions in the CI yaml files to SSH onto your Digital Ocean server/droplet\